-The Emergency Medical Services (EMS) Division administers a countywide Cardiopulmonary Resuscitation (CPR) Education Program which focuses on providing CPR training to targeted groups.
-The desired impact is to provide CPR training to citizens thus increasing the incidence of bystander initiated CPR and improving the chance of survival from cardiac arrest for citizens in King County.
+The Emergency Medical Services (EMS) Division administers Cardiopulmonary Resuscitation (CPR) Education Programs to provide CPR education and training to targeted groups.
+The desired impact is to increase the incidence of bystander initiated CPR and improve the chance of survival from cardiac arrest for citizens in King County.

 King County employee training

 The EMS Division sponsors an Employee CPR Training Program for King County employees, targeting employees who work directly with the public.
 King County basic CPR classes are open to all employees and they are encouraged by the King County Executive to attend during work hours.
 In addition, the EMS Division provides BLS (Basic Life Support) CPR/AED training to Public Health employees who work directly with patients in clinical and public settings.

 The EMS Division funds King County municipalities to provide CPR/AED training to employees who work directly with the public.
 Funds are also used to purchase audio/visual materials, teaching supplies, and instructor fees.
 In addition, cities can purchase AEDs to place in public facilities within King County cities.

 For more information about King County CPR Training programs, contact Laura Miccile, Program Manager